 Because film matters

-Believing in the value of the shared cinema experience, we launched KINONIK as a non-profit in 2015 to promote and support the study of cinema through theatrical screenings projected from film.
+Four years ago, we launched KINONIK to promote the study and support the enjoyment of cinema through theatrical screenings projected on film.

 Join us in the shared darkness to rediscover the power of 24 fps communal cinema.

-- To introduce the value of a cinematic experience to a new generation of filmgoers.
+- Bring the value of a cinematic experience to both experienced and new generations of filmgoers.